agentic-community/community/README.md

 🤖 Welcome to the Agentic Community

-The Agentic Community is an open initiative focused on building practical, production-ready frameworks for autonomous agents that operate across systems, organizations, and levels of autonomy.
+The Agentic Community is an open initiative focused on building practical, production-ready reference architectures and implementations for agents that operate across systems, organizations, and levels of autonomy.

 🧭 Key Factors: